bevyengine/bevy-website/content/learn/contribute/helping-out/reviewing-pull-requests.md

 With the large number of contributors and reviewers collectively building a complex system, disagreements will inevitably occur.
 Regardless of whether the disagreement is about naming, performance, or code coverage, the goal should be to reach a compromise amicably.

 - **Keep scope in mind**.
 Trivial cleanup of surrounding area is okay to recommend, but don't expect a contributor to overhaul a portion of Bevy on their own.
 - **Don't be afraid to escalate**.
-Regardless of what side of the review process you're on, if you feel someone is being unreasonable don't hesitate to tag one of the maintainers or post in a related dev channel in the Discord.
+Regardless of what side of the review process you're on, if you feel someone is being unreasonable don't hesitate to tag one of the Maintainers or post in a related dev channel in the Discord.
 - **Not all review comments will necessarily be addressed**, and that's okay.
 Feel free to open an issue for further discussion.

 ## What to review

 There are three main places you can check for things to review:

-1. Pull requests which are ready and in need of more reviews on [bevy](https://github.com/bevyengine/bevy/pulls?q=is%3Aopen+is%3Apr+-label%3AS-Ready-For-Final-Review+-draft%3A%3Atrue+-label%3AS-Needs-RFC+-reviewed-by%3A%40me+-author%3A%40me).
+1. Pull requests which are ready and in need of more reviews on the [`bevy` repository](https://github.com/bevyengine/bevy/pulls?q=is%3Aopen+is%3Apr+-label%3AS-Ready-For-Final-Review+-draft%3A%3Atrue+-label%3AS-Needs-RFC+-reviewed-by%3A%40me+-author%3A%40me).
-2. Pull requests on [bevy](https://github.com/bevyengine/bevy/pulls) and the [bevy-website](https://github.com/bevyengine/bevy-website/pulls) repos.
+2. Pull requests on the [`bevy`](https://github.com/bevyengine/bevy/pulls) and the [`bevy-website`](https://github.com/bevyengine/bevy-website/pulls) repositories.
 3. [RFCs](https://github.com/bevyengine/rfcs), which need extensive thoughtful community input on their design.

-Not even our Project Leads and Maintainers are exempt from reviews and RFCs!
+Not even our Project Lead and Maintainers are exempt from reviews and RFCs!
 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

-Finally, if nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to message @alice-i-cecile or @cart for a Bevy org role to help us keep things tidy.
+Finally, if nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to message @alice-i-cecile or @cart for a Bevy Org role to help us keep things tidy.

-As discussed in our [Bevy Organization doc](TODO), this role only requires good faith and a basic understanding of our development process.
+As discussed in our page on [The Bevy Organization](@/learn/contribute/project-information/bevy-organization.md), this role only requires good faith and a basic understanding of our development process.